matomo-org/developer-documentation/docs/master/Piwik/Piwik.md

 ### `checkUserHasViewAccess()` <a name="checkUserHasViewAccess"></a>

-Check user has view access to the sites
+Checks that the current user has view access to the requested list of sites

 #### Signature